Jump to Recipe Jump to Video Print Recipe

 How do you know when the cobbler is done baking?

 This cobbler recipe is finished baking when the top is firm to the touch.
 You can insert a toothpick into the biscuit topping.
-If the toothpick comes back dry and the blueberry bottom is bubbly, the cobbler is ready.
+The cobbler is ready if the toothpick comes back dry and the blueberry bottom is bubbly.

 Can you make this with a crisp topping to be blueberry crisp?